Perestroika: Political reforms

 The March 1989 election of the Congress of People's Deputies of the Soviet Union marked the first time that voters of the Soviet Union ever chose the membership of a national legislative body.
-The results of the election stunned the ruling elite.
+The election results stunned the ruling elite.
 Throughout the country, voters crossed unopposed Communist candidates off the ballot, many of them prominent party officials, taking advantage of the nominal privilege of withholding approval of the listed candidates.

 By the time of the Twenty-Eighth Party Congress in July 1990, it was clear that Gorbachev's reforms came with sweeping, unintended consequences, as nationalities of the constituent republics of the Soviet Union pulled harder than ever to break away from the Union and ultimately dismantle the Communist Party.

 Economic reforms

-In May 1985, Mikhail Gorbachev gave a speech in Leningrad in which he admitted the slowing of economic development, and inadequate living standards.
+In May 1985, Mikhail Gorbachev gave a speech in Leningrad in which he admitted the slowing of economic development and inadequate living standards.

 The program was furthered at the 27th Congress of the Communist Party in Gorbachev's report to the congress, in which he spoke about "perestroika", "uskoreniye" (acceleration), "human factor", "glasnost" (transparency), and "expansion of the khozraschyot" (accounting).

 During the initial period (1985–1987) of Mikhail Gorbachev's time in power, he talked about modifying central planning but did not make any truly fundamental changes (uskoreniye; "acceleration").
 Gorbachev and his team of economic advisors then introduced more fundamental reforms, which became known as perestroika (restructuring).

-At the June 1987 plenary session of the Central Committee of the Communist Party of the Soviet Union, Gorbachev presented his "basic theses", which laid the political foundation of economic reform for the remainder of the existence of the Soviet Union.
+At the June 1987 plenary session of the Central Committee of the Communist Party of the Soviet Union, Gorbachev presented his "basic theses", which laid the political foundation for economic reform for the remainder of the Soviet Union's existence.

 In July 1987, the Supreme Soviet of the Soviet Union passed the Law on State Enterprise.
 The law stipulated that state enterprises were free to determine output levels based on demand from consumers and other enterprises.
 Enterprises had to fulfil state orders, but they could dispose of the remaining output as they saw fit.
-However, at the same time the state still held control over the means of production for these enterprises, thus limiting their ability to enact full-cost accountability.
+However, the state still retained control over the means of production for these enterprises, thus limiting their ability to implement full-cost accountability.
 Enterprises bought input from suppliers at negotiated contract prices.
 Under the law, enterprises became self-financing; that is, they had to cover expenses (wages, taxes, supplies, and debt service) through revenues.
 Finally, the law shifted control over the enterprise operations from ministries to elected workers' collectives.
 Gosplan's responsibilities were to supply general guidelines and national investment priorities.